-In contrast to this, the more porous surface of Marble makes it more susceptible to scratches.
+In contrast to this, the more porous surface of Marble Worktops makes it more susceptible to scratches.
 Some people, however, say they love the patina that is created as it ages.
 This makes it equally aesthetically pleasing.

-- The Aesthetics of Granite and Marble Worktops – Choosing between these two beautiful materials, usually comes down to the aesthetics of them.
+- The Aesthetics of Granite and Marble Worktops – Choosing between these two beautiful materials, usually comes down to their aesthetics.
 Granite has a more ‘rugged’ and natural look to it.
 Marble worktops, however, have veining lines through them making them timeless.

 Ultimately, this is totally personal preference and as a result, we advise that you see as many of the different types of both materials in the many colours and patterns that you can to make a clear choice.